-Situational Mutism › Does My Child Have Selective Mutism?
+Situational MutismDoes My Child Have Selective Mutism?
 Signs Every Parent Should Know

 Does My Child Have Selective Mutism?
 Signs Every Parent Should Know

 This post won't give you a diagnosis.
 Only a qualified professional can do that.
-But it will give you a clearer picture of what selective mutism actually looks like in practice, what points toward it and what points away from it, and what questions are worth asking before you take the next step.
+But it will give you a clearer picture of what it actually looks like in practice, what points toward it and what points away from it, and what questions are worth asking before you take the next step.

 The most important thing to establish first

-But if you have a chatty, funny, verbally capable child at home who becomes a different person the moment they hit a certain environment, that contrast is the hallmark of selective mutism.
+So if you have a chatty, funny, verbally capable child at home who becomes a different person the moment they hit a certain environment, that contrast is the hallmark of selective mutism.

-Signs that point toward selective mutism
+Signs and symptoms of selective mutism

 The silence is consistent and situational